mikolalysenko/parse-ply/README.md

 * `stream` is a stream object
 * `cb(err, data)` is callback that is executed once the PLY is fully parsed

+### Data structure
+The returned `data` field contains the contents of the completely parsed PLY file and has the two fields:

+* `vertex`: An object whose properties are the attributes of each vertex.
+* `face`: An object whose properties are the attributes of each face.

 More Information
 ================
 To learn more about the PLY file format, here are some links: